 What’s important here is how the effort to erase 8 March as a communist holiday received more attention than ever.
 Ukrainian society discussed the subject of International Women’s Day at length.
 Does it deserve to be a day off?
 Is it a communist holiday?
 Do women in Ukraine need it?
 This discussion lasted for two months before the holiday itself and, when it came to it, many people came to the march to show their support for the status quo.

 How will it be this year?
 It seems that, in 2018, there are few controversies around 8 March.
 Instead, there are internal scandals.

-Rhythms of Resistance on 8 March, 2017.
-Source: Serhiy Movchan / Political Critique.
-The first to speak out were Rhythms of Resistance, Ukraine’s only samba band.
-Rhythms of Resistance, an independent, self-organised anti-homophobic, anti-racist and anarchist group, has been involved for three consecutive years as co-organisers of 8 March.
-In their statement on Facebook, they expressed their lack of confidence in the organisers after the march was organised in this way.
-The band were against the march’s agenda, as well as the intention to create their own samba band and the usage of a particular font in the Women’s March poster (it is similar to that of a prominent ultra-nationalist group).
+The first to speak out was Ukraine’s only samba band.
+Rhythms of Resistance, an independent, self-organised, anti-homophobic, anti-racist and anarchist group, has been involved for three consecutive years as co-organisers of 8 March.
+In a statement on Facebook, they expressed their lack of confidence in the organisers after the march was organised in this way.
+The band was against the march’s agenda, as well as the intention to create their own samba band and the use of a particular font in the Women’s March poster (it is similar to that of a prominent ultra-nationalist group).